Outdated audit settings can create critical compliance and data security gaps, exposing your business to unnecessary risks.

-Who Should Decide the Audit Policy?
+Who Should Decide Your Audit Policy?

-Defining the audit policy for Dynamics 365 requires input from multiple stakeholders to ensure that both compliance and operational needs are met.
-Here’s a non-exhaustive list of business roles that typically should be involved:
+Defining a Dynamics 365 audit policy requires input from multiple stakeholders to ensure compliance and operational needs are met.

 - IT Department/System Administrators: They are responsible for implementing the audit policy, understanding its impact on system performance, and managing storage.
 IT can assess the technical feasibility of audit configurations and their effect on system resources.

 - Security Teams: Security teams determine the scope of audit logs needed to track suspicious activity, monitor access to sensitive information, and identify potential breaches.
-They also ensure that the audit logs themselves are secure and cannot be tampered with.
+They also ensure the audit logs are secure and cannot be tampered with.

 - Finance and Accounting Teams: In industries such as banking or healthcare, the finance team must ensure that audit policies align with financial regulations.
 They also have insights into which financial records require long-term retention for adherence to regulations.